 What is involved in IPO due diligence procedures?

-Leadership should be prepared to respond to inquiries that include:
+Prepare leadership to respond to inquiries that include:

 - Business and operational performance.